tomdee/coreos-kubernetes/Documentation/deploy-master.md

 * [flannel][flannel-docs] provides a software-defined overlay network for routing traffic to/from the [pods][pod-overview]
 * [Calico][calico-docs] secures the overlay network by restricting traffic to/from the [Pod]s based on fine-grained network policy.

 *Note:* If the pod-network is being managed independently of flannel, then the flannel parts of this guide can be skipped.
-It's recommended that Calico is still used for providing network policy.
-See [kubernetes networking](kubernetes-networking.md) for more detail.
+In this case, Calico may still be used for providing network policy.
+See [Kubernetes networking](kubernetes-networking.md) for more detail.

 We will configure flannel to source its local configuration in `/etc/flannel/options.env` and cluster-level configuration in etcd.
 Create this file and edit the contents: